technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 3 - Create a capacity profile and assign it to the users.md

     ![](./media/media3/image4.png)

 5. Select the capacity profile created.
-Select **Users** Tab and Select **Add user**
+Select the **Users** Tab and Select **Add user**

     ![A screenshot of a computer Description automatically